How did people dress in the 1930’s? Read about women’s and men’s fashion choice in the 1930’s, and which influencers affected the style in the 1930’s.

 A classic, elegant, yet practical everyday 1930s look with a warming woolen skirt and a pair of sturdy Oxfords, my Juliette shoes.

-Tailored Elegance, Frugality, and the Rise of the Lounging PajamaWomen’s fashion in the 1930s became more tailored, in contrast to the linear styles that had defined the clothing of the 1920s.
+1930s women’s fashion became more tailored, in contrast to the linear styles that had defined the clothing of the 1920s fashion.
 Fabric began to be cut on the bias, adding elasticity and allowing dresses to cling closely to the body.
 Many dresses featured deep backlines, and the waistline returned to its traditional position.
 Sleeves were often voluminous, with puffed or bell sleeves, adding dramatic flair to dresses and blouses.

 Dress lengths grew longer, with everyday dresses typically reaching mid-calf, while evening gowns were floor-length, a sharp contrast to the shorter evening dresses of the 1920s.
 The Bauhaus style influenced both architecture and fashion, with art deco details also making their mark.
 Visible seams created symmetrical lines and geometric shapes, while dresses were often made from small floral fabrics.